Tian Mingjian incident: Jianguomen

 At 7:20 a.m., when approaching a red light in Jianguomen, the driver crashed his vehicle into a tree and tried to escape.
 Tian killed him, jumped out of the car and started to shoot people at random while making his way towards the embassy district.
 He thus killed 17 civilians, including Iranian diplomat Yousef Mohammadi Pishknari and his 9-year-old son, while another of Pishknari's sons and his daughter were wounded.

-By then thousands of police were rushing to the scene and desperately tried to apprehend the gunman, but were unable to do so, since Tian was an experienced and excellent marksman.
-Police finally besieged Tian at Yabao Road and engaged in a gun battle with him, in which an undisclosed number of officers were killed, and a number of passers-by hit by bullets.
-Also a bus got caught in the line of fire, when the driver in panic stopped his vehicle, resulting in more casualties.
+By then, thousands of police were rushing to the scene and tried to apprehend the gunman.
+They were unable to do so, as Tian was an experienced and excellent marksman.
+Police surrounded Tian at Yabao Road and engaged in a gun battle with him, in which an undisclosed number of officers were killed, and a number of passers-by hit by bullets.
+A bus was also caught in the line of fire when the driver in panic stopped his vehicle, resulting in more casualties.
 Eventually heavy police fire forced Tian to flee into a dead end, where he was killed by a sniper.

 The exact number of casualties remains unknown, though in the immediate aftermath 14 people were reported dead, and 72 others wounded, many of them so severely that doctors expected the death toll to rise to 40 or 50.
 The newspaper Lien Ho Pao reported on 7 December the same year that 15 people were killed, among them six servicemen, and 60 others were wounded.
+Most of his victims were shot in the head or chest.